 In this environment of prejudice and hate, an ill-equipped and underfunded coalition of LGBTQ activists mobilizes into action despite having little experience in such dangerous work.
 Offering a secure hotline to call for help and a wide-reaching network of support, the activists provide temporary shelter, safe houses and urgent safe passage.
 They risk their own safety by meeting with survivors, smuggling them through checkpoints and out of the country.

 The film features several gay men and women who come forward in need of aid and tells their stories with astounding candor and bravery.
 To protect the identities of those fleeing for their lives, France alters their voices and uses adopted pseudonyms.
 He also deploys a groundbreaking new digital “face double” technique that has never been used before in documentary filmmaking.
 Visceral and haunting, the survivors can talk without fear of reprisal, and their ordeals can be heard first-hand.

 By the close of the film, 151 people have been located with the help of the LGBTQ pipeline.
 Yet 40,000 others remain in hiding, in need of protection.

-The panel discussion after the screening will be moderated by Greg Owen, co-founder of IWantPrEPNow.co.uk, and will include David France, director, Olga Baranova, who runs the Moscow Community Centre and features in Welcome to Chechnya, and Peter Tatchell, LGBTQ and human rights campaigner.
+The panel discussion after the screening was moderated by Gerri McHugh, Founder and Director of Global Health Film - in conversation with David France, director, Olga Baranova, who runs the Moscow Community Centre and features in Welcome to Chechnya, and Peter Tatchell, LGBTQ and human rights campaigner.
+Here's the replay: